Mediation: A Tin Can Phone Metaphor

 Relevant Documents: Any documents that support your position, such as financial statements, tax returns, contracts, invoices, or other legal documents.
 Bring any notes you prepared.

-Notes and a Pen: Bring a notebook and pen to take notes, jot down thoughts, and prepare questions for me or your your attorney.
+Notes and a Pen: Bring a notebook and pen to take notes, jot down thoughts, and prepare questions for me or your attorney.
 At the negotiation stage, I will ask you to write down possible solutions.

 Mediation is emotionally taxing.
 Here are some techniques to help you to relax: